WATCH: Officer dragged by suspect's car during traffic stop

 HEMPSTEAD, Long Island (WABC) --A man is facing assault charges after he allegedly dragged a police officer with his car in Nassau County, and the incident was caught on surveillance camera.

-Authorities say police officers pulled over 21-year-old Dwayne Henderson Sunday afternoon on Greenwich Street in Hempstead.
+Authorities say police officers pulled over 21-year-old Dwayne Henderson for speeding Sunday afternoon on Greenwich Street in Hempstead.

 After officers approached the vehicle, police say Henderson hit the gas, dragging one of the officers.